pierceforte/cs307_final_platformer_game/doc/plan/DESIGN_PLAN.md

 #Snizard vs. Snizard: Age of Snwarfare
-#A Design Plan.
+# Design Plan
 ![snizard](images/numbersnakewizards.png)
 ![snizard](images/snaillineup0402.png)
 #Introduction

-The basic idea behind the game is a scrolling platformer in which a player tries to reach one end of each level by building platforms that take the player from one end to the other while killing all enemies.
+The basic idea behind the game is a scrolling platformer in which a player tries to reach one end of each level by building platforms that take the player from one end to the other while killing and/or evading all enemies.

 The premise is that there are two rival wizarding clans: the Snizards, and the Snizards.
 The Snizards (snake wizards) hate the snizards (snail wizards), but they cannot kill each other directly; according to some ancient wizarding rule, wizards can’t kill each other directly.
 They have to use traps and the environment to eliminate each other.
 The player can choose which wizard clan to join, the Snizards or the Snizards, and then can level up their first avatar, or as they advance, scoring points and finding coins, can unlock other snizards to play as, each with their own unique abilities--snail wizards or snake wizards depending on which clan they joined.

+### Project Goals

+#### General Game Goals
+- To create a flexible scrollable game that allows users to place objects from a bank before the start of each level
+- To challenge the user to finish each level as fast as possible through the use of enemies

+#### Primary Design Goals
+- Allow the future programmers to add new levels, objects, and change the interactions between objects
+- Allow the user to save and load game states

+#### Open Classes
+- Child objects (so new objects can be easily created by extending parent object classes)
+- Interaction classes that define how objects interact with one another
+- Actions from user input (e.g. keyboard controls, cheat keys, etc.)
+- Level layouts

+#### Closed Classes
+- How items are placed from inside a bank (that holds all objects available to the player) onto the screen
+- How the game state is saved and loaded from either a locally saved file or from an external source

-###Gameplay Structure
+### Gameplay Structure

-The game is based on this premise.
-At first, the user is taken to the main menu, in which they can login and access any of three different campaigns (allowing the player to both play as either snizard or snizard); from there, if this is their first time, they are taken to a cutscene explaining the premise, or they can go to level directory and choose a level.
+First, the user is taken to the main menu, where they can login and access any of three different campaigns (allowing the player to both play as either snizard or snizard); from there, if this is their first time, they are taken to a cutscene/transition scene explaining the premise, or they can skip to the level directory and choose a level.

-The gameplay is as follows.
-The player needs to think strategically: their objective is to reach the flag icon at one end of the level while making sure all enemies don’t.
+Gameplay: The player needs to think strategically: their objective is to reach the flag icon at one end of the level while making sure all enemies don’t.
 First is the BLUEPRINT stage.
 In this stage, the user is able to see the complete level at once, and is shown a BANK of objects they can insert into the map to accomplish their objective.
 Some objects are simple platforms to help the user reach the end; others are hazards that can kill either the player or their enemies.
 The player also has a personal INVENTORY of objects that they can hold onto during both the gameplay stage and across levels, so even if a necessary object does not spawn during the BLUEPRINT stage’s BANK, they can still solve the puzzle.

 Once the player is satisfied by their BLUEPRINT of the map, the GAMEPLAY stage begins.
 The user clicks play, and their snizard avatar spawns on the map they have designed, following by any number of artificial enemies.
 There are six possible snizards for each snizard clan; depending on the player’s initial choice, they ‘play’ against the opposite team.
 In the first levels, the player plays against one or two relatively “dumb” snizards that simply follow the player until the player manages to kill them.

 In this gameplay stage, there are two win conditions.
 First, the player must navigate their level without dying, an increasingly difficult objective as the game advances and the objects that spawn in the BANK become populated more and more with more hazards and less platforms, and as the maps get more and more sparse.
 Second, the player must kill the rival snizards, which will spawn in increasing numbers and with increasing abilities.
 No snizard can kill another snizard directly, but they can manipulate the environment with projectiles, object-destroying abilities, and other hazards.

 If the player fails one of the win conditions, they are taken to a REPLAY stage that shows them where they failed; if the player succeeds in both objectives, they see a victory screen and can either move onto the next level or go back to the level directory.
 The game is over when all levels are beaten, but at that point the player can unlock the FREEPLAY option in which the player can make their own levels over successive rounds and choose which enemies spawn.

 Please refer to the wire frames below for the game layout.